Home > Destinations > Visiting iconic Scottish locations on the Spirit of Scotland

 Fort Augustus

-We were lucky enough to be on the canal and therefore passing through the “Flight of Locks” at Fort Augustus, but even if you are not on the water, a stop by this cute town is a must.
+We were lucky enough to be on the canal and therefore pass through the “Flight of Locks” at Fort Augustus, but even if you are not on the water, a stop by this cute town is a must.

 The locks are quite an event to watch, even from the land, with boats taking about an hour to get from the top to the bottom (or vice versa).
 If you don’t understand how locks affect the flow of water, there’s nothing better than to see it all unfold right in front of your eyes.